KitRifty/star-fortress-64/README.md

 Where Star Fox and Team Fortress 2 two love each other so much they decided to make a baby.

 This was made seven years ago for the late Lunar Republic Gaming and Gray Mann Gaming communities, but now here it all is for the public.
-I'm not sure if it'll even run with the current SourceMod version, but I have no interest in updating it myself.
 Included is both the Arwing core plugin and a custom gamemode I built for the Arwings, but I never got that far with it.

 Note: **Arwing** is used here as a generic term for any flying vehicles of this mod.
 Yes, the Star Fox Arwing is provided here, but you *can* technically create your own flying vehicles.
 You can use the Arwing's config as a base.
 Vehicle configs are located at `sourcemod/configs/starfortress64/vehicles/arwing`.